Alumni 2010 – present

 Tracey Letten [BME 2010] teaches music for the Racine Unified School District.

 Michelle Schuenemann Nuffer [BM, BME 2010] is a music teacher at Manton High School and was formerly band director at St. Anne Catholic Grade School.

 Valerie (Shaw) McClain [BME 2010] lives in Madison, Wisconsin.

 Anna Pulcer [BME 2010] is a music teacher at Summit Academy North Middle School.

 Kathryn (Gielczyk) Vermeer [BME 2010] is a music educator in the Grand Rapids public schools.

-Madeline (Trombly) Walker [BS 2010] is marketing manager at Synetic Theater.
+Madeline (Trombly) Walker [BS 2010] is now Director for the Sharyn Byer Institute of Fine Arts in Fall Arts, Virginia.
+She was previously marketing manager at Synetic Theater.
 She received a master of music degree in flute performance from the University of Iowa and lives in Arlington, Virginia.

 Megan Morrison [bachelor’s fall 2010] is billing operations supervisor at Anesthesia Practice Consultants in Grand Rapids.